 Skip to content

-A step-by-step walkthrough for creating a Habitat from scratch, customizing its persona, adding tools, registering sub-agents, and running it as both a CLI REPL and a Telegram bot.
+A step-by-step guide for creating a Habitat from scratch, customizing it, and running it across all available interfaces: CLI REPL, Telegram, Discord, and Web.

 By the end of this walkthrough you'll have: